alezubi/PokemonBackup3/README.md

 🛠️ How to Use

 Clone the Repository:

-bash
-Copy
-Edit
 git clone https://github.com/alezubi/PokemonBackup3.git
-cd PokeInfo
+cd PokemonBackup3

 Install Dependencies:

-bash
-Copy
-Edit
 npm install

 Run the Project:

-bash
-Copy
-Edit
 npm start

 Open the browser and go to:
 http://localhost:3000
 Use the search bar to enter a Pokémon’s name and find all related cards.